undergrad-partner-school

 Student Organizations

 The number of student organizations and groups with open membership at this school is 373.
-That includes sororities and fraternities.
-The percentage of male students who are members of organizations is 5.04 and female students 5.59.
-The student organization that has the biggest membership is Black Student Union, followed by Interfraternity Council and Panhellenic Association.
-Other popular student organizations at this school are Residence Hall Association and Student Government Association.
+This number includes sororities and fraternities.
+At this school, 5.04% of male students are members of social organizations, while that percentage is 5.59 for female students.
+The most popular student organization is Black Student Union, followed by Interfraternity Council and Panhellenic Association.
+Other popular organizations among the students at University of North Texas are Residence Hall Association and Student Government Association.

 Student Services

-This school has a health clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services and Veteran's Affairs are available to the students of University of North Texas.

 All in all, campus life at University of North Texas is rich and vibrant and provides everything most students need.